daandouwe/Machine-Translation-with-CRFs/README.md

 * Use a large batch size.
 Probably in the range `30-100`.
 This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.

-* Using shuffle=True we reshuffle the parses and partition these into new minibatches at each iteration.
-This drastically improves 'movement'.
+* Using `shuffle=True` we reshuffle the parses and partition these into new minibatches at each iteration.
+This drastically improves 'movement' of predicted translation sentences over iterations.
 Compare the sentences in [shuffle](prediction/2k/shuffle) to those in [no-shuffle](prediction/2k/no-shuffle) and see the difference: the the `no-shuffle` sentences are almost stationary after the first iteration except for some insertions and deletions of 'the'; the `shuffle` sentences on the other continue to change drastically each iteration.
 I think our best shot is with `shuffle` for this reason: we just need to take this 'movement' behaviour into account (see note below).

 * When we shuffle, we should let the learning rate decay more rapidly.
 For example `delta_0=10` and `lmbda=50`.
 Then we start large, but decay rapidly.